 Because the world is growing smaller each day through worldwide communications and travel, it is important that students be exposed and encouraged to learn one other language besides English.
 Due to the ever-increasing population of Spanish speaking people in our St. Rita community, St. Rita School has selected Spanish as a second language.
 Students in Pre-K through grade 8 will have the opportunity to begin learning Spanish and develop an understanding of and appreciation for the traditions and values of other cultures.
-Spanish will be held weekly and homework will be assigned.
+Spanish is held twice a week for grades K-8th..
 Letter grades will be given for subject matter to those students in grades 4 -8.
-Conduct and effort grades will be given to students in grades Pre-K through 8.